davide-marino00/PBI_DOCS/refac.md

 			    SUM(vw_Timesheet[Hours])
 			)
 ```
 - **DAX Explanation (Generated):** This DAX expression is used to create a measure called 'TotalHoursTracked' that calculates the total number of hours tracked in a timesheet.
-Here's a breakdown of what it does in simple business terms:
+Here’s a breakdown of what it does in simple business terms:

-1. **Check for Blank Values**: The expression first checks if the total sum of hours from the `vw_Timesheet` table is blank (i.e., there are no hours recorded).
-This is done using the `ISBLANK` function.
+1. **SUM(vw_Timesheet[Hours])**: This part of the expression adds up all the hours recorded in the 'Hours' column of the 'vw_Timesheet' table.
+Essentially, it calculates the total hours worked.

-2. **Return Zero if Blank**: If the sum of hours is blank (meaning no hours have been logged), the expression returns a value of 0.
-This ensures that when there are no entries, the measure does not show a blank value, which could be confusing.
+2. **ISBLANK(...)**: This function checks if the result of the SUM calculation is blank (meaning there are no hours recorded).

-3. **Return Total Hours if Not Blank**: If there are hours recorded (the sum is not blank), the expression simply returns the total sum of hours from the `vw_Timesheet` table.
+3. **IF(...)**: The IF function evaluates the condition provided by ISBLANK.
+If the total hours calculated is blank (no hours tracked), it returns 0.
+If there are hours tracked, it returns the total hours calculated.

-In summary, this measure ensures that when calculating total hours tracked, it will either show the actual total hours if they exist or return 0 if no hours have been logged.
-This makes it easier for users to understand the data without encountering blanks in their reports.
+In summary, this measure ensures that if there are no hours recorded, it will show a total of 0 instead of a blank value.
+This is useful for reporting and analysis, as it provides a clear numerical output (0) rather than leaving it empty, making it easier to understand and interpret the data.

 **`TotalHoursTrackedMissing`**